FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-05-firebird-embedded-locator-service-provider.md

 ### Open questions

-1. Will this work for using Firebird Embedded on Linux and MacOS?
+1. Will this work for using Firebird Embedded on Linux and macOS?

 ## Consequences